CptNatalie/ai-case-study/README.md

  (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

- MediMusic uses MediBeat device that uses s a full Key Performance Indicator (KPI) that shows reports of the bio-loop vitals using a wearable heart rate variability (HRV) monitor that responds to what they call the DIGITAL DRIP™ that adjusts tracks to bring the heart rate down faster or in slower steps.
+ MediMusic uses MediBeat device that uses a full Key Performance Indicator (KPI) that shows reports of the bio-loop vitals using a wearable heart rate variability (HRV) monitor that responds to what they call the DIGITAL DRIP™ that adjusts tracks to bring the heart rate down faster or in slower steps.
 It also reports important information